 Eco-friendly | You are reusing a recyclable item by converting a container into a storage shed.
 This saves waste and helps to preserve natural resources. |

-The United States has an average of 5.4 square feet of rental storage space per person.
+The United States offers an average of 5.4 square feet of storage space per person, reflecting the nation's growing need for off-site storage (SSA.org).

 Types of Containers for Storage